Kenya fuel retailers running short of supplies due to Middle East war

 Nairobi.
-The head of Kenya’s independent fuel retailers told Reuters that hundreds of dealers were running short due to the Iran war, saying about 20 percent of the outlets were affected after the regulator froze pump prices despite rising global oil costs.
+The head of Kenya’s independent fuel retailers told Reuters that hundreds of dealers were running short due to the Iran war, saying about 20% of the outlets were affected after the regulator froze pump prices despite rising global oil costs.

 Dealers are likely to start hoarding petroleum products in anticipation of consumer fuel price hikes next month, said Martin Chomba, chairman of the Petroleum Outlets Association of Kenya (POAK).